Skip to Main Content

 MLA, 9th Citaton Examples

 An academic journal is a publication who's audience is other experts in the same field.
-Use this example anytime you are referrencing an academic or scholarly article, usually found in a library database or open source journal.
+Use this example anytime you are referencing an academic or scholarly article, usually found in a library database or open source journal.

 A DOI, or Digital Object Identifier, is a string of numbers, letters and symbols used to uniquely identify an article or document, and to provide it with a permanent web address (URL).
 A DOI will help your reader easily locate a document from your citation.
 Not all articles will have a DOI.